zjpeterson/servicenow_network_setup/README.md

 - Can't get a table built to track all available backup date/times as the REST API rejects a table creation with no columns - no docs available on how to provide columns at create time
 - Currently have to the use bootstrap `playbook_setup.yml` to consume this; the idea was originally to run playbooks [directly from the collection](https://docs.ansible.com/ansible/latest/collections_guide/collections_using_playbooks.html#using-a-playbook-from-a-collection), but `ansible-navigator` currently can't do it.
 Issue filed upstream https://github.com/ansible/ansible-navigator/issues/1385
 - Currently assuming connected environment, several changes needed to make this work without an internet connection
+- Image upgrade currently a placeholder that only uploads an image file to the target, need to work on this with upgradeable hardware
+- Software reports are not interesting to look at due to the low amount and diversity of equipment in a workshop